 The working group identifies and highlights innovation strengths and excellences where synergies might be possible.
 It facilitates and encourages new partnerships, networks and transnational innovation projects and examines existing funding projects on innovation and other relevant research findings.

 Members will produce a statement on local innovation ecosystems, incorporating a number of case studies; identifying synergies across cities and common learning on topics of interest; and pinpointing barriers and opportunities for collaboration.

-Aarhus Almere Amsterdam Athens Barcelona Berlin Birmingham Bonn Bordeaux Bratislava Brighton & Hove Bydgoszcz Cardiff Cluj-Napoca Dresden Dublin Edinburgh Eindhoven ENGIE Espoo EUROCITIES Brussels Office Florence Ghent Gijon Glasgow Gothenburg Grand Reims Grenoble Alpes Metropole Groningen Helsinki Kardzhali Karlsruhe Leeds Lisbon Madrid Malmo Manchester Metropole Europeenne de Lille Munich Nacka Netwerkstad Twente Newcastle-Gateshead Nice Cote d Azur Oslo Oulu Pilsen Prague Rennes Metropole Reykjavik Rotterdam Solna Stockholm Strasbourg Stuttgart Terrassa Metropolitan Area Timisoara Turin Uppsala Utrecht Valladolid Vantaa Varna Vienna Vilnius Warsaw Wolverhampton Zagreb
+Aarhus Almere Amsterdam Athens Barcelona Berlin Birmingham Bonn Bordeaux BrabantStad Bratislava Brighton & Hove Bydgoszcz Cardiff Cluj-Napoca Dresden Dublin Edinburgh Eindhoven ENGIE Espoo EUROCITIES Brussels Office Florence Ghent Gijon Glasgow Gothenburg Grenoble Alpes Metropole Groningen Helsinki Karlsruhe Leeds Lisbon Madrid Malmo Manchester Metropole Europeenne de Lille Munich Nacka Nantes Netwerkstad Twente Newcastle-Gateshead Nice Cote d Azur Oslo Oulu Pilsen Prague Rennes Metropole Reykjavik Rotterdam Solna Stockholm Strasbourg Stuttgart Terrassa Metropolitan Area Timisoara Turin Uppsala Utrecht Valladolid Vantaa Varna Vienna Vilnius Warsaw Wolverhampton Zagreb